Sorry, you need to enable JavaScript to visit this website.

 Partnerships between formal education providers, youth organisations and youth work providers

 A partnership between formal education providers and youth work providers, including youth organisations, has been added into the new curricula that came into use on 1 August 2016 for lower and upper secondary education.
-Also, both the National Youth Work and Youth Policy Programme and the National Democracy Programme set goals for such cooperation.
+Also, both the National Youth Work and Youth Policy Programme and the forthcoming National Programme to Promote Democracy and Participation (2025-) set goals for such cooperation.

-The Finnish National Youth Council Allianssi organised parliamentary elections candidate panels in the lower and upper secondary schools in cooperation with political parties, as well as the `shadow-parliamentary elections´ both for the 2011, 2015 and 2019 parliamentary elections and the municipal elections of 2012, 2017 and 2021.
+The Finnish National Youth Council Allianssi organised parliamentary elections candidate panels in the lower and upper secondary schools in cooperation with political parties, as well as the `shadow-parliamentary elections´ both for the parliamentary - and the municipal elections.
 Additionally, the event `market place of politics´ have been organised by the same bodies, with the idea of opening doors for political parties to come to school as part of civic education.
 Allianssi is an umbrella organisation for 130 national youth organisations lobbying for their viewpoint and youth work in general in public decision-making.

 Quality assurance/quality guidelines for non-formal learning